BCzarkowski/bczarkowski.github.io/docs/zadanie1/subpages/subpage_R.md

 One of the key features of R is its extensive package ecosystem, which allows users to extend its functionality.
 The Comprehensive R Archive Network (CRAN) hosts thousands of packages contributed by users, covering a vast array of statistical methods and applications.

-A fun fact about R is that it has a strong community and is often used in academic research, leading to the development of numerous packages for specialized statistical techniques.
+A fun fact about R is that it has a strong community and is often used in academic research, leading to a wealth of resources, tutorials, and forums for users.
 Additionally, R has become a popular choice for data visualization, with packages like ggplot2 enabling users to create complex and aesthetically pleasing graphics with relatively simple code.

-R is open-source, which means it is freely available for anyone to use, modify, and distribute.
-Its popularity continues to grow, particularly in fields such as data science, bioinformatics, and social sciences, making it a vital tool for data analysis and statistical computing.
+R is also known for its ability to integrate with other programming languages, such as C++, Python, and SQL, making it a versatile tool in the data analysis toolkit.

 # Search results